Zhang Weiying

 Zhang Weiying (张维迎 (Zhāng Wéiyíng); born October 1, 1959) is a Chinese economist and was head of the Guanghua School of Management, Peking University.
-He is known for his advocacy of free markets and his ideas have been influenced by the Austrian School.
+He is known for his advocacy of free markets and his ideas have been influenced by the Austrian School of economics.

 Biography

 Zhang Weiying was born into a peasant family.
+He worked as a peasant of a collective brigade in his home village for two years after graduation from high school in 1975.
+He passed the first post-Culture Revolution college entrance examination in 1977 and enrolled into college education in early 1978.

 He graduated with a bachelor's degree in 1982, and a master's degree in 1984, from Northwest University (China).
-He received his M. Phil. in economics in 1992 and D. Phil. in economics from Oxford University.
-His D. Phil. supervisors were James Mirrlees (1996 Nobel Laureate) and Donald Hay.

 Between 1984 and 1990, he was a research fellow of the Economic System Reform Institute of China under the State Commission of Restructuring Economic System.
 During this period, he was heavily involved in economic reform policy-making in China.
-He was the first Chinese economist who proposed the "dual-track price system" (in 1984) and emerged as a strong voice in arguing for it as a mechanism of reform during the Moganshan Youth Conference.
+He was the first Chinese economist who proposed the dual-track price system (in 1984) and emerged as a strong voice in arguing for it as a mechanism of price liberalization during the Moganshan Conference.
 Zhang was also known for his contributions to macro-control policy debating, ownership reform debating, and entrepreneurship studies.
-After he graduated from Oxford, he co-founded China Center for Economic Research (CCER), Peking University in 1994, and worked with the Center first as an associate professor and then as a professor until August 1997.
-He then moved to Peking University's Guanghua School of Management in September 1997.
-He was removed as Dean from the Guanghua School of Management in 2010; the removal was attributed to his radical views, which distracted him from the responsibilities of being a dean, according to one teacher at the school.

-Zhang Weiying is the Sinar Mas Chair Professor of Economics at Peking University's National School of Development.
+He entered Oxford University for further studies in 1990.
+He received his M. Phil. in economics in 1992 and D. Phil. in economics from Oxford University.
+His D. Phil. supervisors were James Mirrlees (1996 Nobel Laureate) and Donald Hay.